apache/calcite/doc/HOWTO.md

 Before you start:
 * Set up signing keys as described above.
 * Make sure you are using JDK 1.7 (not 1.6 or 1.8).
+* Check that README and README.md have the correct version number.
 * Make sure build and tests succeed, including with -Dcalcite.test.db={mysql,hsqldb}, -Dcalcite.test.slow=true, -Dcalcite.test.mongodb=true, -Dcalcite.test.splunk=true.